 We now address a generalization of the question considered in \S\ref{sec:foliations}: if $(\widehat{W},\omega)$ is a completed symplectic cobordism of dimension~$4$, what conditions can guarantee that a $2$-parameter family of embedded punctured holomorphic curves in $\widehat{W}$ will form a foliation?
 There are several issues here that do not arise in the closed case: for example, if

 is embedded, it is not guaranteed in general that all nearby curves $u_\epsilon : \dot{\Sigma} \to \widehat{W}$ are also embedded, e.g.~$u$ may have multiple ends asymptotic to the same Reeb orbit, allowing $u_\epsilon$ to have double points near that orbit which escape to infinity as $u_\epsilon \to u$.
 We will address this issue in the next lecture and ignore it for now, as we must first deal with the more basic question of how to count zeroes of sections on the normal bundle $N_u \to \dot{\Sigma}$.
-Indeed, let us assume as in in \S\ref{sec:foliations} that any $1$-parameter family of $J$-holomorphic curves $u_\epsilon$ near~$u := u_0$ can be presented up to parametrization as $\exp_u \eta_\epsilon$ for sections $\eta_\epsilon \in \Gamma(N_u)$, such that
+Indeed, let us consider as in \S\ref{sec:foliations} a $1$-parameter family of $J$-holomorphic curves $u_\sigma$ near~$u_0 := u$, presented as $\exp_u \eta_\sigma$ for sections $\eta_\sigma \in \Gamma(N_u)$.
+One can then show that

 satisfies a linear Cauchy-Riemann type equation.
 We would like to know when such sections are guaranteed to be nowhere zero.
 Write the positive and negative contact boundary components of the cobordism $(W,\omega)$ as